QZT ELECTRONIC | VocalSkull Alien 5 Our Pick

 However, according to its data and score, MusicLens’s performance is way better than the other three.

-If this is true, then MusicLens as a latecomer will absolutely rule in the bone conduction industry.
+If this is true, then MusicLens as a latecomer will absolutely rule in the bone conduction industry (and in 2022, we know, it doesn’t).

 We know we are not in the right position to judge, but isn’t this data too good for a new brand?